kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 <div class="info">
     <span class="material-icons" style="margin-right:0.25em">info</span>
     <div>
-    This is a multipart series on the kinematic analysis of Formula Delta 2000 Honda Civic EK Hatchback.
-To learn more about suspension kinematics for this chassis, feel free to check out other posts from the series.
+    This is a multipart series on the kinematic performance of Formula Delta 2000 Honda Civic EK Hatchback.
+To learn more about suspension kinematics for this chassis, feel free to browse other posts from the series.
     <div style="margin-left:1em">
       <li><a href="/jekyll/update/2023/02/07/intro-to-front-kinematics-ek20r.html">Introduction to front suspension kinematics of a Honda Civic EK Hatchback</a></li>
-      <li style="list-style-type: '✓'"><a href="/jekyll/update/2023/02/09/front-kinematic-wheel-plane-control-ek20r.html"><i>Kinematic wheel plane control of a Honda Civic EK Hatchback front suspension</i></a></li>
+      <li style="list-style-type: '↳'"><a href="/jekyll/update/2023/02/09/front-kinematic-wheel-plane-control-ek20r.html"><i>Kinematic wheel plane control of a Honda Civic EK Hatchback front suspension</i></a></li>
     </div>
     </div>
 </div>